Mortgage Funding Process: What Happens After You Sign

 Introduction

-Mortgage funding is when the lender sends the loan proceeds to the closing agent.
+Mortgage funding is when the lender sends the loan amount to the closing agent.
 For a purchase, the funds pay the seller and cover closing costs.
 For a refinance, they pay off the old loan.
 You receive the keys (for a purchase) once funding and recording are complete.

 The Funding Sequence

-1. You sign the loan documents at closing
+1. SigningYou sign loan documents at closing; pay cash to close

-2. The closing agent sends signed documents to the lender
+2. Documents to lenderClosing agent sends signed docs to lender

-3. The lender reviews and wires the loan proceeds to the closing agent
+3. FundingLender wires loan proceeds to closing agent

-5. The deed and mortgage are recorded with the county
+5. RecordingDeed and mortgage filed with county

-Recording is when the deed (transfer of ownership) and mortgage or deed of trust (lender's lien) are filed with the county recorder.
-This makes the transaction official and gives the lender a secured interest in the property.
+Recording is when the deed (transfer of ownership) and mortgage (lender's lien) are filed with the county recorder.
+This makes the transaction official.
 Recording typically happens on or shortly after the funding date.
+For a purchase, you receive the keys once funding and recording are complete.
+In some states this is the same day; in others, the next business day.
+See What Is APR, What Is Interest Rate, and Mortgage Final Approval Explained.

 When You Get the Keys